 - 1 tbsp margarine, melted

-- 1 cup courgette, grated
+- 1 cup courgette, grated and drained

 - 1/4 cup onion, finely chopped

 - 50 g vegan cheese, grated

 - Preheat the oven to 220C | Gas Mark 7.
 Line a muffin tray with 4 muffin cases.

 - In a large mixing bowl, combine the flour, baking powder, salt and seasonings.

 - Add the rest of the ingredients and mix until a homogenous stiff batter forms.

 - Spoon the batter into the muffin cases and bake for around 20-23 minutes or until golden brown and cooked through.
 Allow to cool before serving.